 This includes on-campus discussions about Advent, private equity, why diversity is important, how to balance work and home, and Advent’s commitment to diversity.

-of all new hires on the deal team in 2020 are female
+of all new hires on the deal team in 2022 were female

 Our benefits program is built around the diverse needs of all our employees.
 We recognise that people have very different needs at different points in their careers; for them to have a long and fulfilling future with Advent, they need to feel supported in all aspects of their life with the firm.